ivanaaaz/rentACar/README.md

 If the customer wants to extend the rent for the vehicle or change the type of vehicle or rental date, the clerk, based on the basic information about the customer, finds the rent in the database and moves the return date, number of rented days, or vehicle type.
 The customer is then notified of the change in rent.
 The clerk is obliged to take the personal data of each client and enter them into the database.

 The system user has the following functionalities: Insert new vehicle, Search vehicle, Update vehicle, Delete vehicle, Insert new client, Search client, Update client and Delete client.

+The application keeps records of all Rent a car center members, enables their search by certain values, and enables the entry of new and deletion of existing members and the change of their data.
+It is also necessary to keep records of vehicles and enable the search of vehicles according to the set values (registration number, make, model) and modification and deletion.
+The system is managed by the user (employee of the Rent a car agency).